Vascular Treatment and Procedures

 Deep Vein Thrombosis (DVT)

-Deep vein thrombosis (DVT) is a blood clot that forms in a vein deep in the body.
+Deep vein thrombosis (DVT) is a blood clot that forms in a deep vein in the body.
 Most deep vein clots occur in the lower leg or thigh.
 A deep vein thrombosis can break loose and cause a serious problem in the lung, called a pulmonary embolism.
-In certain
+In some

-cases, a vascular surgeon can perform a minimally invasive treatment using a catheter to unblock the vein and reduce the chance for complications, such as pulmonary embolism and chronic venous insufficiency.
+instances, a cardiovascular surgeon can perform a minimally invasive treatment using a catheter to unblock the vein and reduce the chance of complications, such as pulmonary embolism and chronic venous insufficiency.

 Varicose Veins and Chronic Venous Insufficiency

-Inside veins are valves that work like flaps, keeping blood flowing toward your heart so it does not collect in one place.
-The valves in varicose veins are either damaged or missing, which causes the veins to stay filled with blood, especially while standing.
+Inside veins are valves that work like flaps, keeping blood flowing toward your heart, so it does not collect in one place.
+The valves in varicose veins are either damaged or missing, which causes the veins to stay filled with blood, especially while

 If you suffer from isolated superficial venous insufficiency and varicose veins, you may be able to find relief with minimally invasive treatments.
 Treatments can include vein ablation (use of a catheter and laser or radiofrequency energy to seal the